Pilot (The Vampire Diaries): Reviews

 Dan Phillips from IGN gave the episode 7/10 and compared it with the Twilight movie and the series Dawson's Creek.
 "The Vampires Diaries obviously isn't the most original show, but it's not without its redeeming qualities.
 A good chunk of the show's target demographic of angst-ridden teenagers will likely fall in love at first sight, and their male counterparts might even derive some entertainment out of it as well.
 That said, if my girlfriend voiced an interest in sitting down to watch this romantic vampire show together, I'd probably ask her if we could watch True Blood instead."

-Alyse Wax of Fear Net stated that the show is "worth viewing" with a "strong cast" and she was "pleasantly surprised".
+Alyse Wax of Fearnet stated that the show is "worth viewing" with a "strong cast" and she was "pleasantly surprised".
 "I honestly thought it was going to be another teen throwaway, capitalizing on the success of Twilight.
 But having Kevin Williamson (Scream, Dawson's Creek) at the helm definitely bumps up the quality of the show several notches.
 Pilots are notoriously weak: they have to set up an entire cast of characters, an episode plot as well as a series arc, and often have significantly less time and resources than a standard series episode.
 The Vampire Diaries pilot took its time – Damon wasn't even introduced until the last act."

 Liana Aghajanian of Mania gave a good review to the episode saying that is "not as sucky as you think" and stated: "For all its plot similarities to other current vampire dramas, somewhat stagnant dialogue and hard to believe scare tactics, “The Vampire Diaries” has zoned in on an audience that will remain faithful to the show – no matter how many times they've seen the bites, camera and action before."

 Cheril Vernon of Crushable also gave a good review to the episode saying that it was "creepy at times" and with "great supporting characters".

-Emily St. James (formerly known as Emily VanDerWerff) from The A.V.
-Club gave a C− rate to the episode.
+Emily St. James from The A.V.
+Club rated the episode a C−.